-Before discussing prevention strategies, it’s important to understand what relapse is and why it occurs.
+Before discussing a prevention plan, it’s important to understand what relapse is and why it occurs.
 Relapse is the recurrence of addictive behavior after a period of abstinence.
 It can occur for a variety of reasons, including triggers, stress, and negative emotions.
 Relapse can also be a result of underlying mental health issues that have not been fully addressed.

 One of the most effective ways to prevent relapse is to identify and avoid triggers.
 Triggers are people, places, or situations that can lead to cravings and potentially cause a relapse.
 By identifying triggers and avoiding them, individuals can reduce their risk of relapse.
 Common triggers include stress, certain people or social situations, and exposure to drugs or alcohol.